 Find a place to eat before you’re really hungry.
 If you wait until you’re about to pass out from starvation, you’re very likely to eat at the first place you see —which is probably expensive and/or poor quality.
-This is another reason to carry some snacks with as you travel.
-Additionally, people tend to get cranky when they’re hungry and this just leads to more conflict if you’re traveling with other people.
+This is another reason to carry some snacks with you as you travel.
+Additionally, people tend to get cranky when they’re hungry, and this just leads to more conflict if you’re traveling with other people.

 Ask for Tap Water

 If you ask for water at a restaurant, they will nearly always bring you an expensive bottle of water.
-Tap water is free but you have to specifically ask for it.
+Tap water is free, but you have to specifically ask for it.
 And yes, it is safe to drink the water.

 Plan A Picnic

 It’s hard to beat a picnic on a nice summer day, so take full advantage of the nice weather and the great parks.
 You can easily find fruit, yogurt, bread, cheese, and deli meat at any store.
 However, always be cautious of the cheapest deli meat because from my experience it can be pretty gross.
 Spending the extra $1 is worth the price.